yourWaifu/sleepy-discord/source/basic text bot.html.md

 	myClientClass client("token", 2);
 }
 ```
 The client can't do anything before it is initialized, all you have to do to initialize is creating a client like so.
 Oh, by the way, you'll need your [bot's token from here](https://discordapp.com/developers/applications/me).
-Also take note of the number 2, that's the number of threads needed, this stops the bot from closing itself by creating it's own thread.
+Also take note of the number 2, that's the number of threads you want Sleepy Discord to use, this stops the bot from closing itself by creating it's own thread.

 <aside class="success">
  If you change the number of threads to 1, you'll need to call ``run`` once in your code.<br>